 What are the best chicken breeds for eggs?

 Keeping backyard chickens comes with great benefits… like fresh eggs!
 If maximum egg production is your top criteria for choosing chicken breeds, we suggest choosing from the following breeds.
 All the breeds below can handle confinement or be free range.
+Check out Raising Chickens for Eggs for more information.

 - Isa Brown – 300+ eggs average annually